cap-js/docs/java/outbox.md

 ### Outboxing Arbitrary CAP Services

 Outbox services support outboxing of arbitrary CAP service events.
-Typical use cases are remote OData service calls, but also supports calls to other CAP services to decouple them from the business logic flow.
+Typical use cases are remote OData service calls, but also calls to other CAP services are supported in order to decouple from business logic flow.

 The API `OutboxService.outboxed(Service)` is used to wrap services with outbox handling.
 Events triggered on the wrapper are stored in the outbox first, and executed asynchronously.
 Relevant information from